Mpox will be the new name used instead of monkeypox by the World Health Organization to avoid stigma and racist comments.

 The mpox used to spread in countries in west and central Africa until this year.
 But 110 countries have reported about 80,000 confirmed cases and 55 deaths in total so far, according to the WHO.
 Mpox also circulated a lot among the gay community.

 The process to change the name of a disease can take several years.
-There was already a process underway to reconsider the naming of all orthopoxvirus species before 2022, including monkeypox virus, but it has been accelerated in this case.
+There was already a process underway to reconsider the naming of all orthopoxvirus species before 2022, including the monkeypox virus, but it has been accelerated in this case.

-To chose the new name, the WHO held consultations with experts, countries and the general public.
+To choose the new name, the WHO held consultations with experts, countries and the general public.
 The public is usually not involved in the process but the WHO this time opened up the process last August.

 The new name has been chosen considering “rationale, scientific appropriateness, extent of current usage, pronounceability, usability in different languages, absence of geographical or zoological references, and the ease of retrieval of historical scientific information.”